EliasVahlberg/saltglass-steppe/docs/development/NARRATIVE_SYSTEM.md

 - Graceful fallback if templates fail to load
 - Default text provided when generation fails
-- Non-blocking initialization (game continues without narrative system)
+- Context creation never fails (uses sensible defaults)

 ### Serialization

 - `NarrativeGenerator` marked with `#[serde(skip)]`
 - Generated content (world_history) is serialized
-- Templates reloaded on game load
+- Context created fresh from serialized game state

 ### Modularity

-- Self-contained module with minimal dependencies
+- Self-contained module with clean interfaces
-- Clean interface through GameState methods
+- Context system decoupled from specific game mechanics
-- Easy to disable or replace without affecting core gameplay
+- Easy to extend with new context types

 ---

-*This system provides the foundation for rich, procedural storytelling that enhances the Saltglass Steppe experience while maintaining performance and creative consistency.*
+*This enhanced system provides rich, context-aware procedural storytelling that dynamically responds to player state while maintaining the mythic-reverent tone and creative consistency of the Saltglass Steppe.*